intuition-dev/httpRPC/other/geoSQL/2load.md

 In addition to writes and reads, the other part of performance is size.
 A lot of marketing folks use adjectives like *big* data.
 That is OK for pedestrian/citizen use.
 But I think we can agree that the if the data fits on a local PC|laptop: it is not big.
 It just regular data.
 For example my laptop is 1 terabytes  w/ 32 gigs of RAM.
 A single cloud server RAM is over 512 RAM and over 4 terabytes of NVMe(|m2|u2).
 (Aside, cloud servers can have a tunned storage system, scheduler and more).
 So anything I can run locally is: not big, it has to be greater than a terabyte.
-If you have less than a terabyte and call it 'big', it is a bit of brain fart. (futre note: AMD CPU can how have 2 tb of just RAM).
+If you have less than a terabyte and call it 'big', it is a bit of brain fart.
 So if you have regular data, there is no need to cluster disturbed data services (eg. ClickHouse and many similar competitors, like Druid, Spark, ELK and a thousand more, mostly from Apache ).
 But there are people that work on PetaBytes, for example NSA.
 In order to know how to leverage a data cluster: you must be familiar with how a single data server works.
 You'll likely enjoy a classic book: SQL for Smarties by Celko. (also there is SQL for Dummies, but that is for citizens/pedestrians and not for professional programmers)